Intrinsink - software for online theatre, inspired by narrative games

 - Facilitate interoperability with a variety of streaming and video calling solutions through adoption of open standards

-- a game jam / hackathon for rapid prototyping of new works
+- Support other artists to create work using our software, by creating clear documentation, an open-source repository, and organising a game jam / hackathon / residency for rapid prototyping of new works.